Philip Roberts (British Army officer): Military career

-By now recognised as an expert in armoured warfare, Roberts was, at the age of just thirty-seven years and one month old, promoted to acting major general on 6 December 1943 and became General Officer Commanding (GOC) of the 11th Armoured Division (the "Black Bull"), taking over from Major-General Brocas Burrows.
+By now recognised as an expert in armoured warfare, Roberts was, at the age of just thirty-seven years and one month old, promoted to acting major-general on 6 December 1943 and became General Officer Commanding (GOC) of the 11th Armoured Division (the "Black Bull"), taking over from Major-General Brocas Burrows.
 Of the British general officers of the Second World War, only Robert Laycock was younger.
 He was to lead the division in North West Europe from 1944 to 1945.

-Landing in Normandy, France, shortly after the D-Day landings on 6 June 1944, Roberts's division was engaged in heavy combat during the Battle of Normandy, most notably in Operation Epsom in late June, followed in mid-July by Operation Goodwood, then in Operation Bluecoat.
+Landing in Normandy, France, shortly after the D-Day landings on 6 June 1944, Roberts's division was engaged in the Battle of Normandy, most notably in Operation Epsom in late June, followed in mid-July by Operation Goodwood, then in Operation Bluecoat.
 Following the German collapse in Normandy after the Battle of the Falaise Pocket, the 11th Armoured Division, at the River Seine on 28 August, was in Amiens just three days later, arriving at Antwerp on 3 September, five years since the beginning of the war.
-His rank of major general was made temporary (from acting major general) on 6 December 1944.
+His rank of major-general was made temporary (from acting major-general) on 6 December 1944.
 Playing only a minor role in Operation Market Garden late September 1944, the division was involved in the Battle of the Bulge (December−January 1945) and Operation Veritable in February–March 1945.
 The division crossed the River Rhine in late March and participated in the Western Allied invasion of Germany, in the process liberating the Bergen-Belsen concentration camp in mid-April and entering Lübeck in early May.
 Victory in Europe Day followed soon afterwards.
 Roberts was made a Companion of the Order of the Bath on 1 February 1945, and was Mentioned in Despatches on 9 August 1945.

 Roberts unsuccessfully stood as the Conservative Party candidate for Wimbledon at the July 1945 general election.

-Roberts commanded the 7th Armoured Division in 1947.
-His rank of major general was confirmed on 18 June (with seniority backdated to 24 March 1945).
-He then became Director of the Royal Armoured Corps and retired from the British Army on 11 September 1949.
+Roberts commanded the 7th Armoured Division in 1946.
+His rank of major-general was confirmed on 18 June (with seniority backdated to 24 March 1945).
+He then became took command of the 2nd Infantry Division (trading places with Philip Balfour and held that position until 1949.
+He was then Director of the Royal Armoured Corps and retired from the British Army on 11 September 1949.